cybozu-go/cke/docs/design.md

 the desired configuration:

 * A control plane node exists only in the configuration.
-* Two worker nodes is running in the cluster but not defined in the configuration.
+* Two worker nodes are running in the cluster but not defined in the configuration.

 `cke` updates the cluster with these three operations.
 Note that each operation may invoke several commands.